-• Measures employees can take to protect themselves from the hazards.

-• Specific procedures put into effect by the company to provide protection, such as personal protective equipment; and hazardous chemical.

-• Methods and observations, such as visual appearance or smell, workers can use to detect presence of a on the wall.
+- Measures employees can take to protect themselves from the hazards. - Specific procedures put into effect by the company to provide protection, such as personal protective equipment; and - Methods and observations, such as visual appearance or smell, workers can use to detect presence of a hazardous chemical.

-A right to know center is located in the main office and in the hallway in the east entrance of the building posted
+A right to know center is located in the main office and in the hallway in the east entrance of the building posted on the wall.

-Direct Disposal

-RIGHT-TO-KNOW TRAINING PROGRAM
+Direct Disposal RIGHT-TO-KNOW TRAINING PROGRAM